VelinGeorgiev/IntorductionToLogicApps_AzureBootcampBulgaria2016/src/README.md

 Except from the daTkzsGame, the rest of the code could not be of great use to anyone.

 If you'd like to know more about how to connect your logic app to power bi or create custom data convertor, please refer to the official Azure Logic Apps repository - https://github.com/logicappsio

+Intorduction to Logic Apps presented at Azure Bootcamp Bulgaria 2016 by Velin Georgiev